 Have you ever visited the ocean?
 Maybe you live along a coastline where you get to see the ocean all the time.
-For most others, though, seeing the ocean means taking a trip — sometimes a long trip! — to visit the ocean.
+For most others, though, seeing the ocean means taking a trip—sometimes a long one!—to visit the ocean.

 If you’ve ever walked along a seashore, you’ve probably searched for seashells.
 They’re not always easy to find, though.
 If you can’t find any big seashells, you may decide to check out the selection of shells at a local souvenir shop.

-One thing most children do upon first picking up a large seashell is to hold it up to their ears to listen for the sounds of the ocean inside the shell.
-If you've ever tried this, you know that it works.
+One thing most children do upon first picking up a large seashell is to hold it up to their ears to listen for the sounds of the ocean.
+If you’ve ever tried this, you know that it works.
 No matter how far you are from the ocean, it seems like you can hear the soothing sounds of ocean waves lapping up onto the beach when you hold a shell to your ear.

 One popular myth that many people believe is that, when you hold a shell up to your ear, what you’re really hearing is the echo of the blood pumping through the blood vessels in your head.
 It sounds believable, but scientists have proved that the echo of pumping blood is not what you’re hearing.